 Although Medicare will cover much of your cancer treatment, you may have to pay for wigs out of pocket because most Medicare plans don’t cover them.

-Certain prosthetics are considered medically necessary because they replace a body part or contribute to the healthy functioning of your body.
+Certain prosthetics are considered medically necessary because they replace a body part or contribute to the functioning of your body.
 These include:

 • ostomy bags